TicketFlow/SalesManager/README.md

 # ReservationManagerService

-The reservation management service is responsible for managing ticket reservations made by users in the EventWave application.
+The reservation management service is responsible for managing ticket reservations made by users in the TicketFlow application.
 It allows users to view, update and cancel their reservations.

 ### Endpoints
 * **/reservations** (GET)- endpoint to list all reservations for a specific user.